 The time of year influences where the bass are located.
-In spring and fall the shallows hold more bass.
+In spring and fall, the shallows hold more bass.
 Then in the summer bass tend to be in deeper water.
-This affects the choice in crankbaits.
+This affects the choice of crankbaits.
 There are fat bodies and thin bodies on the lures.
-This affects whether they wobble or wiggle.
-The length of the lip affects depth.
-Also the line has an effect on depth.
-The type and diameter either increase or lessen the depth the lure will run.

 Crankbaits for Bass Fishing The Right Line

 The line does matter with a crankbait.
 A thin diameter gets the lure deeper but you need a strong line.
 Lines get nicked up fishing crankbaits.
 The lures are bouncing along the bottom or off a brush.
 This inflicts damage to any line.
 A quality fluorocarbon line is the best choice.
-The line sinks and has good abrasion resistance.
-A line from 8-14 pound test will work unless fishing heavy cover.
-Then go with a 14-20 pound test line.
-The heavy cover will damage the line more and faster.

 A braided line is an option with lures.
 It will need a fluorocarbon leader tied to the mainline.
 Depending on the braid it floats or is neutral buoyancy.
-In other words the lure will not go as deep.
+In other words, the lure will not go as deep.
 In the shallows, this is not a problem.
 Deeper water will need a line allowing the lure to go deeper.
-Braided line will limit going deep so consider a set-up with fluorocarbon also.
-This allows an angler to have the proper tackle for the conditions.

 Fat Body Crankbaits for Bass Fishing